siriusdevs/rpm-hws_7-2_2023/hw_http/README.md

  ##### 2. To do PUT you should:
 * paste the url http://127.0.0.1:8001/cities?id=
-after "=" you must to pate city id, witch you want to update.
+after "=" you must to paste city id, witch you want to update.
 * in fields "Headers" you should paste: in field key paste: "Authorization" in field value paste: "admin {537dc091-cbeb-4802-84f8-46f0ea57694c}"